algorithmiaio/dev-center/_pages/client-guides/android.md

 This guide will show you how to work with the [Hosted Data](https://algorithmia.com/data/hosted) option on the Algorithmia platform which is available to both algorithm and application developers.

 ### Prerequisites
 If you wish to follow along working through the example yourself, create a text file that contains any unstructured text such as a chapter from a public domain book or article.
 We used a chapter from [Burning Daylight, by Jack London](https://en.wikisource.org/wiki/Burning_Daylight) which you can copy and paste into a text file.
-Or copy and paste it from here: <a href="/data_assets/burning_daylight.txt">Chapter One Burning Daylight, by Jack London</a>.
+Or copy and paste it from here: <a href="{{ site.baseurl }}/data_assets/burning_daylight.txt">Chapter One Burning Daylight, by Jack London</a>.
 This will be used throughout the guide.

 If you want to check out how to build a simple Android app from start to finish using Algorithmia check out this [Android Sample App](https://github.com/algorithmiaio/sample-apps/tree/master/android/basic_integration).
 {: .notice-info}